-During its 2008 Regular Session the General Assembly of the Commonwealth of Kentucky passed House Bill No. 406 which contained a provision that, notwithstanding KRS 441.605 to 441.695 for fiscal year ended June 30, 2010 and 2009, funds of \$2,427,500 and \$2,430,800, respectively, shall be expended from the Kentucky Local Correctional Facilities Construction Authority for local correctional facility and operational support consistent with contractual covenants in accordance with bond indentures of the Authority.
-Accordingly, the statement of revenues, expenses, and changes in net assets for the years ended June 30, 2010 and 2009 include non-reciprocal payments to the Commonwealth of \$2,427,500 and \$2,430,800, respectively
+During its 2008 Regular Session, the General Assembly of the Commonwealth of Kentucky passed House Bill No. 406 which contained a provision that, notwithstanding KRS 441.605 to 441.695 for fiscal year ended June 30, 2010, funds of \$2,427,500 shall be expended from the Kentucky Local Correctional Facilities Construction Authority for local correctional facility and operational support consistent with contractual covenants in accordance with bond indentures of the Authority.
+Accordingly, the statement of revenues, expenses, and changes in net assets for the year ended June 30, 2010 include non-reciprocal payments to the Commonwealth of \$2,427,500.
+During 2010, House Bill No. 290 authorized non-reciprocal payments for fiscal years ending 2011 and 2012 of \$2,427,500 each year.
+Subsequent to the passage of the Bill, the Authority came to an agreement with the Office of State Budget Director to waive the payment for the year ended June 30, 2011.